Actindo-AG/Documentation/Core1Platform/UsingDocumentation/02_Structure.md

 This topic provides you with a description of each section and the content you can expect there.
 > [Info] The *Get started* documentation you currently read does not follow these principles, because too much different subjects are described here.

-The Actindo Core1 module/plugin documentation has the following structure, whereby each section starts with a TOC document giving an overview of its content.
+The Actindo Core1 module/plugin documentation has the following structure, whereby each section starts with a TOC document giving an overview of its content:

 ## Overview

 The overview chapter provides you with general information on the module/plugin.
-It describes the overall purpose of the module/plugin as well as the main functions and features.
+It describes the overall purpose of the module/plugin as well as the main features.
 The overview chapter is divided into the following parts:

 - **General information**
    This part describes the overall benefits of the module/plugin as well as the version on which the present documentation is based.